Three Cheese Stuffed Shells

-These three cheese Stuffed Shells are filled with creamy ricotta, mozzarella, and parmesan cheeses, then baked in a simple tomato basil sauce.
+This easy three cheese stuffed shells recipe features jumbo pasta shells filled with creamy ricotta, mozzarella, and parmesan cheeses, then baked in a simple tomato basil sauce.
 It’s the perfect comfort meal that feeds a crowd!

-Creamy basil ricotta is enclosed in ridged shell pasta, and covered in tomato sauce, dots of fresh mozzarella cheese, and aged parmesan, and baked until bubbling.
+You’ve got a creamy basil ricotta cheese mixture enclosed in ridged shell pasta, and covered in tomato sauce, dots of fresh mozzarella cheese, and aged parmesan, and baked until bubbling.

 What’s especially nice about this recipe is it makes a big batch of food, and the leftovers keep well.

-This Stuffed Shells recipe arguably tastes even better the next day, and microwaves beautifully!
-YAY leftovers.
+This stuffed shells recipe arguably tastes even better the next day, and microwaves beautifully!
+Good leftovers are the best.

 Start by mixing together your filling in a large bowl.
 Combine ricotta cheese (whole milk preferred), shredded mozzarella cheese, grated parmigiano reggiano, large eggs, fresh basil, kosher salt, and black pepper:

 Before I go on with the recipe, I will say that the kind of ricotta you use here is SO important.